 - 1. IDCW distribution tax is abolished w.e.f.
 1st April 2020.
 Accordingly, IDCW will be taxed in the hands of investors.
 Section 194K is introduced to deduct tax on IDCW. - [®]Tax is not deductible if cumulative IDCW income in respect of units of a mutual fund is below Rs.
 10,000/- in a financial year - The Finance Act, 2020 has capped maximum surcharge at 15% w.r.t.
 WHT on IDCW paid to non-resident non-corporate investors (namely individual, HUF, AOP, BOI, artificial judicial person etc. - 2.
 Withholding taxes under section 195 are applicable on capital gain arising to non-resident. - 3. # In case of Individual/HUF taxable at 30% assuming the assessee falls under highest tax bracket # In case of Domestic Company- taxable at 30% or 25% or 22% depending upon the turnover of FY 2022-23 and lower tax rate option opted by the assessee under section 115BAA or 115BAB - 4.
-To qualify as a long-term capital asset, the assessee should hold the units for more than 24 months - 5.
+To qualify as a long-term capital asset, the assessee should hold the units for more than 24 months.
+However, in case the units of the mutual fund are listed on recognized stock exchange in India the period of holding will be 12 months or more to qualify as a long-term capital asset. - 5.
 Surcharge rates are as under: